andrew almeter | Senior production coordinator for events

 217.244.2151 | bkb15 [at] illinois.edu

-Bree recently moved to Champaign, Illinois, with her husband and two dogs.
+Bree moved to Champaign, Illinois, in 2019, with her husband and three dogs.
 She is originally from Kansas City, Missouri, but really feels at home in Champaign.
 Bree graduated with a BFA in theatre management in December 2018.
-For a while, she had been working multiple retail jobs to make a living and to provide as many toys for her dogs as possible.
+Before Krannert Center, she had been working multiple retail jobs to make a living and to provide as many toys and treats for her dogs as possible.
 It’s important to note that Bree is always willing to show pictures of her dogs—you just have to ask.
 Now, as a staff member at Krannert Center, she is beyond thrilled to be working in her field and to be a part of the Krannert Center team.
 Aside from theatre, Bree is an avid artist and foodie, both of which she takes seriously.
 She hopes one day to make a name for herself in the art community.
 Bree says she’s always been a right-brained, creative individual, which is why she loves working in this business.

 katie brucker | accounting staff